alexmic/alexmic.github.com/_posts/2013-04-03-building-a-template-engine.md

 <!-- blocks are surrounded by `{%` and `%}` -->
 {% each items %}
     <div>{{it}}</div>
-{% endeach %}
+{% end %}
 {% endraw %}
 {% endhighlight %}

-Most blocks need to be *closed* as in the example.
-The closing tag should include the word 'end' and the *block command* with no spaces.
-As you've probably muttered already, our language is heavily inspired by the Django template markup.
+Most blocks need to be *closed* as in the example and the closing tag is just the word *end*.

 Our template engine will be able to handle basic loops and conditionals.
-We will also add support for callables in blocks – personally, I find it handy being able to call arbitrary Python functions in your templates.
+We will also add support for callables in blocks – personally, I find it handy being able to call arbitrary Python functions in my templates.

 #### Loops